-As our results show that heads of households tend to underreport child work statistics relative to the child's own account (or, alternatively, that children tend to over-report their work status relative to that of proxy respondents), we next assess whether self/proxy differences in reports are driven by the child's age, since it is acknowledged in the literature that data quality based on self-reports may improve with the age of children due to the continuing development of cognitive and communicative skills (Borgers et al. 2000).
-Table 3 reports the point estimates for the pooled data at both the extensive and intensive margins.
-Results show that the same proxy underreporting is observed for younger and older children, with the point estimates showing similar statistically significant differences of 4.1 and 4.2 percentage points for children aged 6 to 9 and children aged 10 to 14.
-Consistent with the results at the extensive margin, there is little difference in the number of monthly hours worked between the subsamples of children aged 6 to 9 and 10 to 14, as the child/proxy gaps are 1.8 and 2.3 hours, respectively.
-Moreover, it is important to note that within the girls' subsample self/proxy differences are similar between the younger subsample and the older one at both the extensive (7.9 vs 7.5 percentage points) and intensive (2.6 hours) margins.
-Regardless of the age group of the children, it is the girl subsample that shows statistically significant survey desing impacts.
+As our results show that heads of households tend to underreport girls' work at the household farm relative to the girls' own account (or, alternatively, that girls tend to over-report their work status relative to that of proxy respondents), we next assess whether self/proxy differences in reports are driven by the child's age, since it is acknowledged in the literature that data quality based on self-reports may improve with the age of children due to the continuing development of cognitive and communicative skills (Borgers et al. 2000).
+Table 3 presents this set of results following the specification given in equation (2) and after splitting the sample of children in two age groups, 6 to 9 and 10 to 14.
+Results show that the same proxy underreporting is observed for younger and older girls, with the point estimates showing similar, statistically significant differences of 10.4 and 10.5 percentage points for children aged 6 to 9 and children aged 10 to 14.
+Consistent with the results at the extensive margin, there is little difference in the number of monthly hours worked between the subsamples of children aged 6 to 9 and 10 to 14, as the child/proxy gaps are 4.2 and 4.7 hours, respectively.
 All in all, these numbers do not support the idea that our self/proxy differences in child labor statistics are driven by the age of the children.

-Is the proxy underreporting of girls' work by proxy respondents inherent to child labor statistics?
-To answer this question we implement a form of placebo test for estimating self/proxy reporting differences in two important child-related dimensions: household chores and schooling.
-Household chores (i.e. fetching water, firewood, house cleaning, cooking, laundry, childcare and elderly care), are performed mostly within the household premises and are therefore relatively easy to monitor as they involve routine activities regardless of the seasonality of agricultural production.
-Schooling is a well-defined activity that follows a formal yearly schedule with around 5 hours of daily classes during the school year in our rural areas of intervention.
-Table 4 reports the point estimates for school participation and household chores in the short rainy season and harvesting season.
-The point estimates are close to zero for both boys and girls and no statistically significant differences between the child and the proxy reports emerge except in the harvest season for the subsample of girls for the school enrollment variable.
-These results suggest that child labor statistics derived from surveys are inherently affected by respondent type, particularly in settings where agricultural work has a highly seasonal component and where social norms regarding female work is a salient feature.
+Is underreporting of girls' work by proxy respondents inherent to child labor statistics?
+To answer this question, we implement a form of placebo test for estimating self/proxy reporting differences in two important child-related dimensions: household chores and schooling.
+Household chores (i.e. fetching water, firewood, house cleaning, cooking, laundry, childcare, and elderly care), are performed mostly within the household premises and are therefore relatively easy to monitor as they involve routine activities regardless of the seasonality of agricultural production.
+Schooling is a well-defined activity that follows a formal yearly schedule with around five hours of daily classes during the school year in our rural areas of intervention.
+Table 4 reports the point estimates for school participation and household chores in the short rainy season and harvesting season following the specification given in equation (2)19.
+Results show negligible and no statistically significant differences between the child and the proxy reports across three outcomes of interest, participation in household chores, weekly hours spent on household chores and school enrollment.

+These results suggest that, after controlling for seasonality effects, child labor statistics derived from surveys are affected by respondent type, particularly in settings where social norms regarding female work is a salient feature.
 The next section discusses and tests potential mechanisms that may explain gender differences in child labor statistics.